ryancairnes/OfficeDocs-o365seccomp/SecurityCompliance/monitor-devices.md

 ### Monitor classification of resolved alerts

-When resolving a Window Defender ATP alert, your security staff can specify whether an alert has been verified as:
+When resolving a Microsoft Defender ATP alert, your security staff can specify whether an alert has been verified as:

 * A true alert that identifies actual breach activity or threat components
 * A false alert that has incorrectly detected normal activity